SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 ### Security changes

-#### Planned

-##### Improved security for OAI-Secure users

-As announced with [release 10.14](/release-10-14-0/announcements-10-14-0), as of release 10.16+, when an administrator changes permissions inside a role, users who have this specific role assigned and use OAI-Secure will be logged out.

-The purpose of this measure is to enhance security and to make sure that all OAI-Secure users have access to the relevant information in Cumulocity IoT, without compromising secure access to the information.
-We recommend that administrators announce this change and notify about the change, because the logged-in users will immediately be logged out, and all their changes will get lost.
-Therefore this action requires scheduling.

-Basic authentication users will not be affected by this change.

 ##### Deprecation of SMS TFA feature

 The SMS TFA (Two-Factor Authentication) feature is deprecated.
 With release 10.17+, it will be removed and not be functional any longer, and we will no longer support SMS TFA.